 summonses to the summonsed debtors.
 The expenses of the issuing and delivery of the summonses are debited to the debtors accounts.

-e)

-If debtors react on the summonses received within 10 working days after delivery by the Sheriff, by either payment in full or partial payment and arrangement for monthly

-payment of the balance, no further legal costs are debited by the Attorney or debt

-collection agent, and the matter is not further pursued for as long a the debtor comply

-with the agreed monthly payment.
+e) If debtors react on the summonses received within 10 working days after delivery by the Sheriff, by either payment in full or partial payment and arrangement for monthly payment of the balance, no further legal costs are debited by the Attorney or debt collection agent, and the matter is not further pursued for as long a the debtor comply with the agreed monthly payment.

-f) Summonses are reacted upon within the 10 working days window period are refereed to the local Magistrate Courts in conjunction with the collection agents, who has jurisdiction in these Courts.
+f) Summonses are reacted upon within the 10 working days window period are referred to the local Magistrate Courts in conjunction with the collection agents, who has jurisdiction in these Courts.

 g) Default judgment is obtained and the relevant debtor is automatically also blacklisted at the major credit bureaus.
 A notice of the default judgment is posted to the debtor by registered mail.